MonksterFX/emojpy/README.md

 ## dialects
 From beginning emojpy contains the possibility to define you own emojpy-dialect.

-## fileextension
+## file extension
-Default fileextension for emojpy files is .💎
+Default file extension for emojpy files is .💎

 > Note: In future Versions this will be changebale in the dialect file